 Any woman can become a Wonder Woman.
 Wonder Woman as an idea that can save anyone and everyone, no matter how lost, with the most extreme possible option as an example.
 This isn’t to say Diana looks at Nazis or terrible people and tries to reason with them or change them.
 She isn’t going to ever sit down and get Doctor Psycho to change, or Mars.
 But she will attempt to change and save whosoever she feels can be saved and most importantly is willing to be.
 You can lead a horse to water, but you can’t make him drink.

 But in any case, for all that is said about and in regards to Wonder Woman rogues, it is worth keeping in mind that she took her first and most popular villain, the recurring arch-nemesis and she saved her.
 She changed her and made her an ally.

 We discussed Queen Eera and Princess Octavia, the Atlantean royals of Aurania with Diana’s allies.
 They’ve been constantly embroiled in a war with the Venturians, giant women who worship the goddess ‘Madra’ and warriors who enslave ‘manlings’ or men, if you will.
 They are also decidedly more medieval and akin to assumptions made about Amazons by most people.
-The echo of the original myth against the reconstructed new fantastic myth, the Wonder Woman myth.
+The echo of the wider popular myth against the reconstructed new fantastic myth, the Wonder Woman myth.

 The Saturnians- Slavery